rememberSoftwares/yacana/README.md

       return "So much rain !"
 ```

-This tool would return either "So much sun !" or "So much rain !" based on the output of some fake weather API. **However**, the original prompt it's still bad!
-The section "*output 'sunny' if there is some sun else say 'rainy'*" of the initial *bad* prompt is still useless as it's the tool that will output this string.
-Not the LLM.
+This tool would return either "So much sun !" or "So much rain !" based on the output of some fake weather API.
+This was the output we needed. **However**, the original prompt it's still bad!
+The section "*output 'sunny' if there is some sun else say 'rainy'*" of the initial *bad* prompt is still useless as it's the Tool itself that will output this string.
+Not the LLM!
 You should rewrite the prompt like this: "I give you the following city: '{city}'.
 Get the current weather there."

 ---

-The complete example for those who wish to test IRL.
-Though, we didn't even show a real tool example so this section should be optional!
+The full example for those who wish to test IRL.
+However, we haven't even shown a real tool example yet, so this section should be optional!

 Bad prompt:
 ```python